hlop3z/spoc/docs/docs/first-project/overview.md

-If you have reached this far, it means that you have **successfully** created your first "**Framework**" but really it doesn't do much.
+Congratulations!
+If you've made it this far, you've **successfully** crafted your first **`Framework`**.
+However, its capabilities might seem modest at the moment.

-**¿Or does it?**
+**Or do they?**

-Now, we will learn how to build something more sophisticated.
-For example putting together all those commands and using them in an application.
+Now, we're set to delve into creating something more intricate.
+Imagine assembling all those commands and employing them within an actual application.

 ```mermaid
 flowchart LR